ak-salunke/End-to-End-Data-Analytics-Project/README.md

-# Project Name: Kaggle to SQL Data Analysis Pipeline
+# Project Name: End to End Data Analytics Project

 ## Overview
 This project demonstrates an end-to-end data analysis pipeline starting from downloading data from Kaggle using their API (`orders.csv`), cleaning and processing the data with Pandas, loading it into SQL Server, and performing data analysis using SQL queries to answer specific questions.